gigamonkey/pcl-practicals/README.txt

+[Note: the text below is the README that came with the practicals I distributed when PCL was published in 2005.
+I'm hoping to update a few things to allow this code to run in a more modern environment.
+At some point I'll update this README.]

 This directory contains the source code for _Practical Common Lisp_.
 You may use and redestribute this software according to the terms of the license in file LICENSE.